 The regulatory approval process for novel product candidates such as ours can be more expensive and take longer than for other, better known or more extensively studied product candidates.
-As of the date of this Registration Document, only one gene therapy product, Luxturna, has received marketing approval by the FDA, and GlaxoSmithKline plc's Strimvelis is the only gene therapy product currently approved by the EMA, which makes it difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates in either the United States or the European Union or how long it will take to commercialize our product candidates.
+As of the date of this Document, Spark Therapeutics' Luxturna, has received marketing approval by both the FDA and the EMA, and GlaxoSmithKline plc's Strimvelis is the only other gene therapy products currently approved by the EMA, which makes it difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates in either the United States or the European Union or how long it will take to commercialize our product candidates.
 Approvals by the EMA may not be indicative of what the FDA may require for approval, and vice versa.

-In addition, we believe that certain of our product candidates and certain of our underlying technology platforms may be immediately transferable to the treatment of other diseases, including dry age-related macular degeneration, or dry AMD, and geographic atrophy, or GA, as well as diseases outside of ophthalmologoy, including central nervous system, or CNS, disorders.
+In addition, we believe that certain of our product candidates and certain of our underlying technology platforms may be immediately transferable to the treatment of other diseases, including dry age-related macular degeneration, or dry AMD, and geographic atrophy, or GA, as well as diseases outside of ophthalmology, including central nervous system, or CNS, disorders.
 These other indications, as well as additional potential product candidates, will require additional, time-consuming and costly development efforts prior to commercial sale, which may be unpredictable and may differ significantly from those of our initial product candidates.